-Equine Recovery Training for Performance Horses
+Equine Rehabilitation & Recovery Training

 Comprehensive equine recovery education covering nervous system regulation, fascia, movement, circulation, and device-based recovery designed for real-world application in barns, rehab facilities, and show environments.